-According to the NATA’s Position Statement covering Fluid Replacement for Athletes, establishing a pre-exercise hydration, hydration and rehydration protocol for athletes is another key staple in preventing heat illness.
+According to the NATA’s Position Statement on Fluid Replacement for Athletes, establishing pre-exercise hydration, hydration during activity and rehydration protocols is another key staple in preventing heat illness.
 Here are the NATA’s recommended considerations when building an efficient hydration strategy:

 - Sport dynamics

 - Environmental factors

 - Exercise intensity

 Getting ahead of hydration issues can prevent them from happening in the first place.
 “To ensure proper pre-exercise hydration, the athlete should consume approximately 17 to 20 fl oz of water or a sports drink two to three hours before exercise, and 7 to 10 fl oz of water or a sports drink ten to twenty minutes before exercise” (Casa et al. 2000).